hyperledger/indy-hipe/text/feature-discovery/README.md

 with Bob and will eventually see whether he has the right idea about `outcome` messages.

-The empty `{}` in this response does not say, "I support no roles and no message types in this protocol."
-It says, "I support the protocol but I'm providing no detail about specific roles and messages."
+The empty `{}` in this response does not say, "I support no roles in this protocol."
+It says, "I support the protocol but I'm providing no detail about specific roles."

 Even an empty `protocols` map does not say, "I support no protocols that match your query."
 It says, "I'm not telling you that I support any